Building a Strategic Framework to Analyse Supply Chains

 - Those who are interested in logistics and supply chain management in its broadest sense.

-Upon completionof this course, you will be able to understand:
+Upon completionof this supply chain management courses, you will be able to understand:

 - The strategic importance of good supply chain design, planning and operation for every firm.